parkermac/LO/pre/river/README.md

 INPUT:

 Raw data from XML (USGS), or scraped from html (EC), using the functions in river_functions.py.
-For the USGS data you can simply had it a date range and it will quickly return 40 years of daily flow data.
+For the USGS data you can simply hand it a date range and it will quickly return 40 years of daily flow data.
 For EC data it is more complicated.
 I think that it works like this: over a range in the last 18 months you can get data using a date range, just like for USGS.
 Earlier than this you need to scrape the "historical" date from a table on a web page, a year at a time.
 When I did this in April 2021, I was able to get historical data through 2019, and current data for 2020.
 In previous work on this archive I sometimes encountered times (maybe later in the year) when there was a gap between the two data sources.
 A workaround (currently commented out in the code) is to use as-run river extractions from LiveOcean forcing files.

 OUTPUT: